-- 1. continuation in attendance; - 2. minimum GPA requirements as defined in Catalog; - 3. absence of conduct code sanctions including probation, dismissal (expulsion), suspension, and interim suspension;

-- 4. absence of honor code sanctions including probation, suspension, and expulsion; and - 5. absence of Title IX sanctions including probation, suspension, and expulsion.
+- 1. continuation in attendance; - 2. minimum GPA requirements as defined in Catalog; - 3. absence of conduct code sanctions including probation, dismissal (expulsion), suspension, and interim suspension; - 4. absence of honor code sanctions including probation, suspension, and expulsion; and - 5. absence of Title IX sanctions including probation, suspension, and expulsion.

 Students who lack good standing are ineligible for many programs and opportunities at Oxford College, including, but not limited to, transient study; travel courses; study abroad; leadership roles; select summer school courses; internship coursework; and overloads.
 ELECTRONIC STUDENT INFORMATION AND ENROLLMENT OPUS (Online Pathway to University Students) is Emory's student information system on the web.
 Students are able to register (i.e. add, drop, and swap courses); view unofficial transcripts, grades, schedule changes, registration appointment times, academic adviser's name, billing information, financial aid information, whether or not a hold has been placed on the student's account; and addresses, telephone numbers, and email addresses.
 Student grades are available only on the web (OPUS) for password-protected viewing.

-Official Transcripts Transcripts of a student's academic record may be obtained by the student by requesting it online through OPUS.
+Official Transcripts Emory University has partnered with Parchment to issue official transcripts.
+Students may access the Parchment website through OPUS.
+Students will need to create a profile in Parchment before placing a transcript order.
 Transcripts include the entire scholastic record; no incomplete or partial transcripts will be issued.
 No transcripts or official statements of any kind will be issued for students whose records show financial indebtedness to Oxford College or any other official holds on their records.
 There is no per transcript fee, but special delivery (rush ordering) handling fee will be assessed for express mail service.
 FERPA Emory University recognizes a student's right of privacy and is committed to protecting students from improper disclosure of private information.
 In accordance with the Family Education Rights and Privacy Act (FERPA) of 1974, Oxford College of Emory University limits the disclosure to others of all private information from educational records without the student's prior written consent.
 The written consent form must be signed and dated and must specify the records to be disclosed and the identity of the recipient.
 The student may rescind this consent form at any time.
 View the FERPA policy at inside.oxford.emory.edu/academics/registrar/ferpa.html.

 Student responsibilities (illustrative not exhaustive): know and understand FERPA regulations.
 As applicable, file consent for disclosure of private educational information.
 Typically involved Oxford parties: ASC, Registrar's Office Possible outcomes (illustrative not exhaustive): access, or denial of access, for designated individuals to a student's private educational information.
-FINAL EXAMS AND MAJOR IN COURSE ASSESSMENTS Students, including students with related accommodations from the Department of Accessibility Services (DAS), must follow the posted exam schedule.
-Students must secure the approval of the associate dean of academic affairs to take a final exam earlier or later than scheduled.
-Normally, permission is granted for documented family emergencies, documented medical reasons, for participation in educational programs, or in support of DAS accommodations.
-Permission will also be granted for students scheduled to take three exams on a single calendar day (not three exams within a general twenty-four-hour period).
-Students must document their situation with the associate dean for academic affairs no later than April 1 in spring semester and December 1 in fall semester.
-Students in this situation may be granted permission to take one of their exams at an alternate date and time within the official exam period.
-Students may not select which exam is rescheduled.
+FINAL EXAMS AND MAJOR IN COURSE ASSESSMENTS